jbush001/NyuziProcessor/tests/cosimulation/README.md

     ./runtest.py <testname>

-&lt;testname&gt; can an assembly file (.asm), which will be assembled before execution, or a hex file, which will be executed directly. _Note that these tests will not work properly with multiple cores enabled (only one is enabled by default)_
+&lt;testname&gt; can an assembly file (.s), which will be assembled before execution, or a hex file, which will be executed directly. _Note that these tests will not work properly with multiple cores enabled (only one is enabled by default)_

+To debug issues, it is often desirable to see the actual instructions.
+This can be done as follows:

+    usr/local/llvm-vectorproc/bin/llvm-objdump --disassemble WORK/test.elf > test.dis

 # Generating new random test vectors